Another Brian Darby Vintage Speedway site.

 ENGLAND versus AUSTRALIA 1934

 The first Solo Test match between England and Australia held at the Royale, was on Saturday the 15th December 1934.
 It was the 26 th.
 Test match between the two countries.
-The Crowd figure was 50,000 ( yes that's right) and it was an Australian 35 to 19 victory.
+The Crowd figure was an estimated 50,000 and it was an Australian 35 to 19 victory.
 The last England vs Australia Solo Test match held at the Royale was on 1/1/94.

 RESULTS OF THE 1934 MATCH.